Relevance of on-site and intersite Coulomb interactions in the Kitaev-Heisenberg magnet Na$_3$Co$_2$SbO$_6$

-{\it Co-site multiplet structure.}\, How the magnetic centers in Na$_3$Co$_2$SbO$_6$ should be visualized is detailed in Table\;I. Here we built on insights gained from quantum chemical investigations of a series of other cobaltates, $d^6$ \cite{Hozoi_2009_d6}, $d^7$ \cite{Iakovleva_d7}, and $d^8$ \cite{Albert_d8}.
-Various features concerning the Co-ion ground state and multiplet structure can be directly compared with info extracted from spectroscopic investigations already carried out on Na$_3$Co$_2$SbO$_6$: the degree of $t_{2g}^5e_g^2$--$t_{2g}^4e_g^3$ configurational mixing in the ground-state wave-function \cite{Veenendaal_et_al}, the trigonal splitting of the Co 3$d$ $t_{2g}$ levels $\delta$ \cite{ Veenendaal_et_al}, and the position of the low-lying `$L \delta$' exciton \cite{Kim_2022}.
+{\it Co-site multiplet structure.\,} The distribution of the different atomic species in Na$_3$Co$_2$SbO$_6$ is illustrated in Fig.\;\ref{fig_crystal_str}.
+The Co$^{2+}$ magnetic ions form a honeycomb network.
+The valence electronic structure of the Co$^{2+}$ magnetic centers, as obtained by {\it ab initio} quantum chemical analysis, is detailed in Table\;\ref{d5}.
+Here we built on insights gained from quantum chemical investigations of a series of other cobaltates, $d^6$ \cite{Hozoi_2009_d6}, $d^7$ \cite{Iakovleva_d7}, and $d^8$ \cite{Albert_d8}.
+Various features concerning the Co-ion ground state and multiplet structure can be directly compared with info extracted from spectroscopic investigations already carried out on Na$_3$Co$_2$SbO$_6$: the degree of $t_{2g}^5e_g^2$--$t_{2g}^4e_g^3$ configurational mixing in the ground-state wave-function \cite{Veenendaal_et_al}, the trigonal splitting of the Co 3$d$ $t_{2g}$ levels $\delta$ \cite{ Veenendaal_et_al}, and the position of the low-lying `$LS\delta$' exciton \cite{Kim_2022}.

-To disentangle crystal-field effects, on-site Coulomb interactions, and spin-orbit couplings (SOCs), quantum chemical calculations (see Supplemental Material, SM, for computational details) were first performed at the single-configuration (SC) $t_{2g}^5e_g^2$ level, i.\,e., excluding other orbital occupations.
-This is depicted in the first column of Table\;I: the Co 3$d$ $t_{2g}$ levels are split by trigonal and residual lower-symmetry \cite{Viciu_2007} fields into distinct components.
-Whether the pair of $e$ levels (or $e$-like, for symmetry that is even lower than trigonal) is energetically stabilized due to the large pozitive charge within the magnetic plane (formally 5+ Sb ions), similar to e.\,g. the case of Cd$_2$Os$_2$O$_7$ \cite{Bogdanov_PRL}, remains to be clarified in a separate study.